eduardobrl/dotnetgenerator/README.md

 * .NET SDK
 * .NET CLI (included with .NET SDK)

+* aspnet-codegenerator
+Which can be installed using:
+`dotnet tool install -g dotnet-aspnet-codegenerator`

 ## Extension Settings

 Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.